Associate Budget Planner

+Must be authorized to work in the U.S. Sponsorship is not available for this position.
 A successful applicant will be responsible for ensuring eligibility for employment in the United States on or before the effective date of the appointment and maintain work authorization throughout the employment term.
-If you have questions regarding this, please contact our Human Resources office at 715.232.2149.
+If you have questions regarding this, please contact our Human Resources office, Phone: 715.232.2149.

 In response to a public records request, the University of Wisconsin System will not reveal the identities of applicants who request confidentiality in their online application, except that the identity of the successful final candidate will be released.
 See Wis.
 Stat. sec.
 19.36(7).

 UW-Stout is committed to providing safety and security of all members of our community in accordance with the Clery Act.
 For campus safety information and crime statistics visit: https://www.uwstout.edu/life-stout/police-and-parking/clery-information

 Applicants will need to complete all required fields and attach all required documents prior to submitting the online application.